Gabouin/perdican-V1/CONTRIBUTING.md

 ### CAD
 - Making a 3D printable enclosure for the devboard
+- Making a better render in blender with lights (LEDs)

 ### Documentation
 - Fixing typos, improving clarity in README and add build steps with stencil.